 The school will aim to give the complainant the opportunity to complete the complaints procedure in full.
-To support this, we will ensure we publicise the existence of this policy and make it available on the school website.
+To support this, we will ensure we publicise the existence of this policy and make the policy and the procedure available on the school website.